KIT-Workflows/Au-alloy-supported-on-graphene/README.md

 The `converged_structures` folder contains the most stable configurations, converged in the `CONTCAR` file format.
-It also includes the `INCAR` file used for geometry optimization and the `OUTCAR` file containing only the final energy obtained from SCF minimization.
-Additionally, `lobsterin` input files used for COHP calculations are provided.
+It also includes the `INCAR` file used for geometry optimization and the `OUTCAR` file containing only the final energy obtained from self-consistent field (SCF) minimization.
+Additionally, for evaluating covalent bond contributions through [Crystal Orbital Hamilton Population (COHP)](http://www.cohp.de/) analysis analysis, the `lobsterin` input files used are provided.